nvim-telescope/telescope.nvim/developers.md

 ### Replacing Actions

-Now calling `colors()` will result in the opening of telescope with the values.
+Now calling `colors()` will result in the opening of telescope with the values:
 `red`, `green` and `blue`.
 The default theme isn't optimal for this picker so we want to change it and thanks to the acceptance of `opts` we can.
 We will replace the last line with the following to open the picker with the `dropdown` theme.